 It could make them feel like they are letting you down, like they aren’t satisfying your needs which can lead to them feeling guilty and that they are a disappointment.

 Therefore, it is important for you to realise this, and to clearly communicate that it doesn’t change the way you see the person.
 You may need to do this more than once, but be patient, your trust and understanding will really help your relationship thrive and if and when you do eventually have sex, you’ll both be the better for it!

 To you, the decision to allow more time before having sex may seem strange, but to understand it, you may have to understand your partner’s history.
 Previous experiences may have led to an idea of sex that is different from yours.

-For example, a previous relationship may include uncomfortable memories related to sex, such as bad sexual experiences, partners cheating on them, or in severe cases, sexual abuse.
-If these are present, they may have built up a perception of sex that is wrong, or they don’t want to have a repeat of that situation and therefore would prefer to avoid it for the time being.
-All of these previous experiences mean that it will take time for that person to build up trust again and therefore, the most loving and caring thing to do is to be patient.
+For example, a past relationship may hold uncomfortable memories related to sex, bad sexual experiences, partners cheating on them, or in severe cases, sexual abuse.
+If these are present, they may feel fearful of sex, worried about getting it wrong, or they don’t want to have a repeat of that situation and therefore would prefer to avoid it for the time being.

 We know that this article includes some sensitive issues which many people have been affected by.
 If you would like to talk to someone, or need any advice, please visit our Get Help page.